Our coffees are quite versatile in the ways you can brew them. From Espresso machines to the Indian Filter,

 The drip machine is a no hassle, automatic brewing still makes it the go-to choice for a quick caffeine fix.

 For best results use about 2-3 table spoons of coffee for about 200ml of water.

 Our irreplaceable travel companion.
 From field visits to a cousin's wedding - it is taken everywhere.
 The jury is out on whether to brew the regular or inverted method.

 It makes for a nice strong cup of coffee.
-Best works with a medium grind.
 Best with a medium grind.
 Too fine and the moka pot could explode.
 True story!

 The V60, or Vector 60, named so because of the 60 degree cone that forms the main chamber.
 A medium grind with a slow pour leads to a well balanced and clean cup.
 Comes in ceramic, plastic and metal and a really nice copper.

 You can also get the ROK press if you so fancy, or the espresso maker or the siphon and the Chemex, and then there is the laundry list of Kickstarter projects that just make coffee brewing such an experience.
 There is also the rarely done, coffee brewing without equipment method, but lets just leave that for an in-case-of-emergency type situation.